 When people think of billion-dollar companies, Airbnb often comes to mind.
 Even throughout the pandemic, when traveling has become something fantastic or even impossible, Airbnb remains in the Unicorn Club and is valued at $18 billion.
 And the company is still a perfect example of how the sharing economy can change the whole hotel and travel industry.

-In this article we are going to uncover some particularly interesting features of Airbnb’s underlying technologies.
-But first, I’ll talk a little bit about what Airbnb was like before it conquered the world.
+In this article, we’ll uncover some particularly interesting features of Airbnb’s underlying technologies.
+But first, we’ll talk about what this online house rental marketplace was like before it conquered the world.

 How Airbnb got into gear

 Just as Uber disrupted taxi booking services, Airbnb brought a wind of change to the hospitality market.
 This encouraged many entrepreneurs to create Airbnb clones.
 Who would’ve thought that the age-old hotel industry and the entire real estate rental industry could be disrupted by such an idea?

 The strange combination of hotel and couch surfing called Air Bed & Breakfast was launched in 2008 by Brian Chesky, Joe Gebbia, and Nathan Blecharczyk.
 Though in the early days it seemed crazy to many, Air Bed & Breakfast, now known as Airbnb, was destined for greatness.
 Over 150 million Airbnb users rent spaces each year in 220 countries and more than 100,000 cities.
 There are over 7 million listings on the platform, and Airbnb corporate has expanded to 34 offices around the world.